 Castle Combe is a hidden gem in Wiltshire’s Cotswolds.
 Just a 30 minute drive from Bath, it’s the perfect little village to drop in on the drive back to London.
 The 17th Century Cottages that line the centre of the village boast unrivalled beauty when it comes to that quintessential countryside village feel.
 The old Manor House is now a 5* hotel and can be toured around in your private vehicle for spectacular postcard views.

-For pre-made tours that visit Lacock and/or Castle Combe, check out our best-selling tours below:
+For pre-made tours that visit Lacock and/or Castle Combe, click here to check out our best-selling tours:

 Just a short 30 minute drive from Oxford is the village of Burford.
 Often dubbed ‘The Gateway to The Cotwolds’, this village is rich in character and history, dating back to The English Civil War when Burford became a gathering place for rebels in Oliver Cromwell’s army.
 Today the village has a wonderful selection of unique shops and cafes to amble your way through, as well one of the finest medieval ‘wool churches’ anywhere in the country.
 Please check opening hours of Burford’s St John The Baptist Church if you intend to go inside.